 But the talk went even further by suggesting that members on the spokes “should” focus intently on moving ever-closer toward the hub.
 They were counseled to consider not even associating with another member further out on a spoke from them, because those ones may be “less spiritual” — so beware!

 Such religious judgment and comparison generated much fear among members.
 The inner hub was encouraged to “report” on outer-hub members about any activity they considered “less spiritual.”
 Fear was palpable, like in George Orwell’s book 1984.
 It was truly a frightful existence.
 I am one who knows from experience.

 Outsiders — people who never experienced that type of treatment could not comprehend how dreadful the spying might feel, as they likely have no such frame of reference.
 It may sound quite incredible to some.

 Case in Point: Religious Judgment and Comparison Generates Fear

-I figure the reader who wrote about her experiences is sensitive to the fluctuations in feelings of unconditional love, caring, and inclusion versus the energy of judgment, and comparison generating fear was genuinely going on between her hubby’s family members.
+I figure the reader who wrote about her experiences is sensitive to the fluctuations in feelings of unconditional love, caring, and inclusion versus the energy of judgment and comparison generating fear which was genuinely going on between her hubby’s family members.
 It’s not necessarily a conscious sensation, but it is very real, none-the-less.

 “Reading your book helped me to put all of those sensations into words, so as to validate my feelings,” she told me later, sighing deeply.
 I’m glad she found my words helpful.